ClearBlade/native-libraries/clearblade.md

 This method publishes data to topic after timing out, repeats iterations.

+@callback cbSetInterval:
+ * @param {boolean} err - Is true if there is an error
+ * @param {string} msg - timerId if no error, error message otherwise

-Callback setInterval:
+function setInterval:

- * @param {integer} timeout - Timeout in milliseconds
+ * @param {number} timeout - Timeout in milliseconds
- * @param {string} topic - String that signifies which topic to search
+ * @param {string} topic - The topic to publish to, after every timeout
- * @param {string} data -  The message that is published
+ * @param {string} data - Data to publish to the topic once it timeouts
- * @param {integer} iterations - Number of times timeout is set
+ * @param {number} iterations - Number of times timeout is set
  * @param {function} callback - Function that handles the response from the server
- * @param {boolean} err - Is true if there is an error
- * @param {string} msg - intervalId if no error, error message otherwise

 **Example:**

 ~~~javascript